volodymyrhudyma/blog/content/blog/top-ten-tools-i-use-daily-as-a-react-developer.md

 ![React and Redux Images](/img/1_vem-5lsatrrj4jxh96h5kg.png "React and Redux Images")

-[Redux](https://redux.js.org/) is a library that allows us to manage an application's state easily and predictably.
+[Redux](https://redux.js.org/) is a library that allows us to easily and predictably manage the state of an application.

-With Redux, the state of your application is kept in one place, called Store and components can connect to the store and pull the needed data.
+With Redux, the state of your application is kept in a place called a Store, and components can connect to the store and retrieve the data they need.

-The main benefits of using it are the following:
+Key benefits of using Redux:

-* The state becomes predictable
+* **The state becomes predictable**

-  If the same state and actions are passed to the reducers, they produce the same result, since they are pure functions.
+  When the same state and actions are passed to the reducers, they produce the same result because they are pure functions.
-* The state becomes immutable
+* **The state becomes immutable**

   Reducers always produce a new state, never mutating the original.
-* Easy debugging
+* **Easy debugging**

-  Since the state is immutable, we can time-travel through the happened updates and view the state at any given moment.
+  Since the state is immutable, we can time-travel through the occurred updates and view the state at any point in time.
-* Easy testing
+* **Easy testing**

 To add Redux to your React project, refer to [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/).

-When working with Redux, most likely you will need to add a middleware for handling side effects and being able to integrate with the store more efficiently.
+If you are working with Redux, you will most likely need to add middleware to handle side effects and integrate with the store more efficiently.

-Both, **Redux Thunk** and **Redux Saga** libraries serve this purpose.
+Both **Redux Thunk** and **Redux Saga** libraries serve this purpose.

 #### Redux Thunk